open-ephys/onix-bonsai-onix1-docs/articles/getting-started/onix-acquisition.md

 Linking the data I/O operator to devices when using two identical headstages or miniscopes involves an additional step: renaming a configuration operator.
-Suppose you want to stream orientation data from two Neuropixel 2.0 Headstages through using two <xref:OpenEphys.Onix1.PolledBno055Data> operators.
+Suppose you want to stream orientation data from two Neuropixels 2.0 Headstages through using two <xref:OpenEphys.Onix1.PolledBno055Data> operators.
 By default, the <xref:OpenEphys.Onix1.ConfigureNeuropixelsV2eHeadstage> operators are both named "NeuropixelsV2eHeadstage".
 This causes their devices to also have